junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 And maybe Cas still loses it, or something really bad happened.
 Maybe he attacks Dean with his demon-controlled darkened mind, remembering the harm and pain Dean does to him.
 Cas accuses Dean, Dean is too guilty to resist, and Cas (accidentally or forcefully?) kills Dean (≈ "Into the Fire" MoC!Dean, kills Cas when controlled, heavy angst).
 Cas comes back to himself briefly and pains too much, and turns completely to a demon in his heartbroken moment.

 have to figure out a way to turn Cas back and save Dean again, maybe Cas doesn't care anything anymore and goes to Heaven to find Dean, which should burn him alive and kill him (which he doesn't mind and thinks he actually deserves it), which end up purifying him and cure him.
 And the solution is basically because of the love he has for Dean is too strong, demonization process is stripping out the emotions, but love is not an emotion, not just a thread of feeling, it's everything, it's integrated into him, so strong and focused and pure that it becomes the spark that weave the rest of his consciousness back and gets rid of the demonness.
-So it's not Heaven that purifies the demon, it's seeing Dean when he's in Heaven and the willingness to self-sacrifice for him that heals him.
+So it's not Heaven that purifies the demon, it's seeing Dean when he's in Heaven and the willingness to self-sacrifice for him that heals/reverse-changes him.

-The two of them goes back to Earth together again.
+The two of them go back to Earth together again.
 HE.

+(≈ prompt 362)

 ### 336.【Crowley】good souls go to Heaven, good demons too